joshdlowell/sync_project/squishy_db/README.md

     links TEXT
 );
 ```
-and a `logs_init.sql` file with the following content:
+A `logs_init.sql` file with the following content:

 ```sql
 CREATE TABLE IF NOT EXISTS logs (